metrorailings/OwlBlog/content/posts/week-11-supercontest-picks-1.md

 Lions will be without their two most explosive receivers in Danny Amendola and Kenny Golladay.
 Still, I suppose Detroit will make do with T.J.
 Hockenson, Marvin Jones, and D'Andre Swift.

 Carolina has quite a few injury issues across their roster, the biggest one being Teddy Bridgewater.
 Seems like there's a real chance Bridgewater might not play, which means Will Grier is going to be the guy leading this offense.

+#### _History_

+Not sure what I can do to draw comparisons here.
+Detroit's defense is very slow and averse to blitzing, something that should bode well for Carolina and their quick passing game.
+Alex Smith almost led a heroic comeback against the Lions last week with a short passing game.

+At the same time though, injuries will play a significant role here.
+Two of Carolina's offensive linemen will be out, and the Panthers are banged up at all three levels of their defense.
+The Lions are in better shape, despite being down two key weapons.

+#### _Weather_

+Lovely day for some football

+***

+Panthers -2.5

+***

+**Carolina covers if**
+Teddy Bridgewater can play and remain healthy through the game.
+Bridgewater's propensity to sacrifice his body to sustain drives worry me.
+\- OR -
+Will Grier can keep this offense humming along at a serviceable pace, should Teddy not be able to play.
+Much of that will depend on whether Matt Rhule and Joe Brady prep the kid adequately.

+**Detroit covers if**
+Teddy cannot play and WIll Grier makes an ass of himself out there.

+***

+### Titans @ Ravens (-6.5)

+***

+#### _Latest Results_

+**Colts** (34) @ Titans (17)
+Ravens (17) @ **Patriots** (23)

+#### _Record_

+Titans (6-3)
+Ravens (6-3)

+#### _Injuries_

+Titans are in shoddy shape entering this contest.
+Not only is their best cornerback sidelined, but two of their better offensive linemen have also been ruled out.
+Center Ben Jones may join that list as well.

+Ravens are in slightly better health, but they'll be down their two best run defenders in Calais Campbell and Brandon Williams.
+Tennessee's second-string offensive line against Baltimore's weakened defensive front may be the battle that decides this game.